19hours/sg-statutes/Acts/Trust Companies Act.md

 ### General provisions as to winding up

-12\.—(1) The persons who may petition under the Companies Act (Cap.
+12\.—(1) The persons who may apply under the Companies Act (Cap.
 50) for the winding up of the affairs of a licensed trust company, or for the continuance of the winding up of the affairs of a licensed trust company subject to the supervision of the court, shall include the Authority.

-(2) The Authority may, in accordance with the provisions of the Companies Act, present a petition for the winding up of a licensed trust company if the licensed trust company has contravened any provision of this Act.
+(2) The Authority may, in accordance with the provisions of the Companies Act, apply for the winding up of a licensed trust company if the licensed trust company has contravened any provision of this Act.

 (3) The Authority shall be a party to any proceedings under the Companies Act relating to the winding up of the affairs of a licensed trust company.